An Embedding Framework for Consistent Polyhedral Surrogates: Introduction

-\paragraph{Related works.} The literature on convex surrogates focuses mainly on smooth surrogate losses~\cite{crammer2001algorithmic,bartlett2006convexity,bartlett2008classification, duchi2018multiclass, williamson2016composite, reid2010composite}.
-Nevertheless, nonsmooth losses, such as the polyhedral losses we consider, have been proposed and studied for a variety of classification-like problems~\cite{yang2018consistency,yu2018lovasz,lapin2015top}.
-A notable addition to this literature is~\citet{ramaswamy2018consistent}, who argue that nonsmooth losses may enable dimension reduction of the prediction space (range of the surrogate hypothesis) relative to smooth losses, illustrating this conjecture with a surrogate for \emph{abstain loss} needing only $\log n$ dimensions for $n$ labels, whereas the best known smooth loss needs $n-1$.
-Their surrogate is a natural example of an embedding (cf.~Section~\ref{sec:abstain}), and serves as inspiration for our work.
+\citet{ramaswamy2018consistent} offer a notable addition to this literature is, arguing that nonsmooth losses may enable dimension reduction of the prediction space (range of the surrogate hypothesis) relative to smooth losses (cf.~\citep[Section 1.2]{ramaswamy2018consistent}).
+They illustrate this phenomenon with a surrogate for \emph{abstain loss} needing only $\log(n)$ dimensions for $n$ labels, whereas the best known smooth loss needs $n-1$ dimensions.
+Their surrogate is a natural example of an embedding (cf.~\S~\ref{sec:abstain}), and serves as inspiration for our work.

-While property elicitation has by now an extensive literature~\cite{savage1971elicitation,osband1985information-eliciting,lambert2008eliciting,gneiting2011making,steinwart2014elicitation,frongillo2015vector-valued,fissler2016higher,lambert2018elicitation}, these works are mostly concerned with point estimation problems.
-Literature directly connecting property elicitation to consistency is sparse, with the main reference being~\citet{agarwal2015consistent}; note however that they consider single-valued properties, whereas properties elicited by general convex losses are necessarily set-valued.
+While property elicitation has by now an extensive literature~\citep{savage1971elicitation,osband1985information-eliciting,lambert2008eliciting,gneiting2011making,steinwart2014elicitation,frongillo2015vector-valued,fissler2016higher,lambert2018elicitation}, these works are mostly concerned with point estimation problems.
+Literature directly connecting property elicitation to consistency is sparse.
+However,~\citet{agarwal2015consistent} consider single-valued properties in finite outcome settings, whereas finite properties elicited by general convex losses are necessarily set-valued. \citet{finocchiaro2021unifying} additionally relates indirect property elicitation to consistency when one is given either a target loss or property in both discrete and continuous prediction settings, assuming surrogates are minimizable, or attain their infimum in expectation over all distributions over the outcomes.